Smoothwall: History

-Smoothwall began life as Smoothwall GPL, a freely redistributable open source version.
-In August 2000, with a proprietary version sold by Smoothwall LTD from November 2001.
-Smoothwall still maintains its open source roots with Smoothwall Express still available today (latest release V3.1 in 2014), however the main Smoothwall solution is now paid for and is in use by millions of users worldwide in both the public and private sector.
-Smoothwall's filtering and safeguarding products are typically sold into educational organisations and businesses.
+Smoothwall began life as Smoothwall GPL in 2000 as a freely redistributable piece of open source software.
+In 2001, they released a proprietary version that is currently the primary distribution of the software containing extra features.
+Smoothwall still maintains its open source version with Smoothwall Express (latest release V3.1 in 2014).
+Smoothwall's filtering and safeguarding products are typically sold into educational organizations and businesses.

 In 2017, Smoothwall announced a management buyout backed by private equity fund, Tenzing.
 The new management team was led by Georg Ell, previously Director of Western Europe at Tesla, who was appointed as Group CEO in May 2018.
 Georg was joined by existing Board members Gavin Logan, Douglas Hanley and Manprit Randhawan in the management of the Smoothwall business, along with Lisa Stone, who took the position as chairperson.

-On 5 August 2021, Tenzing announced they had agreed to sell their investment in Smoothwall to Australian security firm Family Zone Cyber Safety for £75.5 million (A$142m cash consideration.
+On 5 August 2021, Tenzing announced they had agreed to sell their investment in Smoothwall to Australian security firm Family Zone Cyber Safety for £75.5 million (A$142m cash consideration.)
 The deal was completed on 17 August 2021, with a £10.5m deferred balance of the sale price paid on 1 September 2021.